clemsonciti/python-installation-on-palmetto/README.md

 ### Using `conda` environments per-project

-Looking back at our example problem of having multiple projects with deferent requirements:
+Looking back at our example problem of having multiple projects with different requirements:

 <img src="img/python-envs.png" width=400px">